binyominzeev/similarities/README.md

-# similarities

-Comparison of similarity measures on different datasets
+# Comparison of similarity measures on different datasets

 PL and TXT files are following the file naming patterns, consisting of the following three components:

 ## 1. Processing steps

+0. WDC: word count, word toplist of dataset
 1. MES: Calculating the measure word by word (cn.pl, kk.pl, aps-cn.txt, ...)
 2. WD: Words-list.pl
 3. PR: Calculating the percentage (cn-kk-perc.pl)